 How to Water Coneflowers

 When it’s time to water your coneflowers, aim your watering can at the soil around the base of the stems.
-Try not to get water on the foliage as this can lead to diseases and pests.
+Avoid getting water on the foliage, as this can lead to diseases and pests.
 To ensure that the taproot receives enough water, give the plant a reasonably deep watering.
 The top 5 or 6 inches of soil should feel somewhat moist after watering.

 Make sure to water your coneflowers in the early morning rather than in the middle of the afternoon.
 This helps the coneflower absorb as much water as possible rather than losing vital water to evaporation.
 This also helps avoid fungal diseases because there’s plenty of time for the water to evaporate before nighttime.